IBM/augment-watson-services-to-whatsapp-2/README.md

 ### !Documentation in progress
-# Augment IBM Watson Services to WhatsApp
+# Augment Watson Visual Recognition Services to WhatsApp

 **Note: This is a Composite Code Pattern and it requires you to have completed the [Augment IBM Watson Services to WhatsApp](https://github.com/IBM/augment-watson-services-to-whatsapp) code pattern before proceeding.**